cdgamlin/cdgamlin.github.io/README.md

 # cdgamlin.github.io

+# PARS: *Playlist Aggregator Refiner Scheme*

+Parses online M3U playlists and generates a custom IPTV.M3U playlist

-IPTV M3U channel list containing nearly 10,000 channels
+Generates IPTV M3U channel list containing nearly 10,000 channels
 * Scraped and compiled with Python3 from some large M3U files found elsewhere on the net
-* Compilation ensures that each URL duplicated across M3U files is occurs only once in the final list
+* Compilation ensures that any URL duplicated across M3U files is occurs only once in the final M3U
 * [DOMN:CC] added as suffix to all channel names
 * "DOMN" are 4 letter codes representing which server group the channel is coming from (eg: "PLTO")
 * "ZYZX" is used as the 4 letter code for all server groups that have few (currently <10) channels